harshrajbedi/dahlia/Report.md

 Maintenance and updates can identify and resolve vulnerabilities and keep your systems up to date with the latest security patches.
 >>Encryption and Authentication
 Strong encryption and authentication measures can protect data from unauthorized access and manipulation.

+Muhammad Suleman

+Title: Transport Layer in the OSI Model and Common Attacks

+Introduction:
+The Transport Layer is the fourth layer in the OSI (Open Systems Interconnection) model, responsible for reliable end-to-end communication between devices across a network.
+This layer ensures the delivery of data packets and provides error recovery, flow control, and congestion control mechanisms.

+Key Points:
+1. Transport Layer Overview:
+   - The Transport Layer establishes and manages connections between devices, ensuring reliable data delivery.
+   - It segments and reassembles data into manageable units for transmission and handles end-to-end flow control.
+   - The primary protocols at this layer include TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).

+2. Attacks on the Transport Layer:
+   - SYN Flood Attacks:
+     - Overwhelm target servers by sending a high volume of SYN (synchronization) packets, exhausting resources and causing denial of service.
+   - TCP/IP Hijacking:
+     - Intercept and manipulate TCP connections to gain unauthorized access or disrupt communications.
+   - UDP Flooding:
+     - Flood target systems with a large number of UDP (User Datagram Protocol) packets, consuming resources and causing denial of service.
+   - TCP Session Hijacking:
+     - Exploit vulnerabilities in TCP sessions to take control of ongoing connections, allowing unauthorized access or data manipulation.
+   - TCP Reset Attacks:
+     - Spoof TCP RST (reset) packets to terminate existing connections, disrupting communication and potentially causing service interruptions.
+   - Port Scanning and Enumeration:
+     - Systematic scanning of ports to identify open services, potentially leading to further attacks and exploitation.

+3. Impact of Transport Layer Attacks:
+   - Downtime: Transport layer attacks can lead to prolonged service disruptions, affecting business operations and user experience.
+   - Financial Losses: Attacks resulting in service outages can result in revenue loss for organizations, particularly for e-commerce platforms.
+   - Data Integrity: Manipulation of TCP connections or hijacked sessions can compromise the integrity and confidentiality of transmitted data.
+   - Reputational Damage: Successful attacks on the transport layer can erode customer trust and damage the organization's reputation.
+   - Regulatory Compliance: Security breaches resulting from transport layer attacks may lead to non-compliance with industry regulations and data protection laws.

+Conclusion:
+The Transport Layer plays a critical role in ensuring reliable and secure communication between network devices.
+Attacks targeting this layer can disrupt services, compromise data integrity, and have significant financial and reputational implications for organizations.
+By understanding the common attacks on the transport layer and implementing appropriate countermeasures, organizations can enhance their network security and protect against these threats.